szabgab/code-maven.rs/README.md

 cargo run --bin code-maven -- --root demo/ --outdir _site/
 ```

-We can also explicitely say where the pages are, but so far we did not need that.
+We can also explicitly say where the pages are, but so far we did not need that.

 ```
 cargo run --bin code-maven -- --root demo/ --pages demo/pages/ --outdir _site/